The PatientSafe Network is a registered not for profit charity. It’s evolved to help drive effective safety initiatives throughout healthcare.

 Traditional command structures of healthcare management serve us well in simple environments, are good for passing on skills and knowledge and maintaining conformity.
 However, they struggle to deliver change particularly within complex environments.
 This is where a transparent networked project focused approach has major advantages in delivering change and improvement to fruition.

 The network was prompted through experiencing command structures struggle and often fail to remove obvious unnecessary hazards on the front line which have led to patient morbidity and mortality.
-It developed after much research and interaction with safety specialists and many other passionate people from different industry.
+It developed after much research and interaction with safety specialists and many other passionate people from different industries.

 My patient safety journey started over 10 years ago driven by the unfortunate death of a young mother after a series of medical errors.
 The conditions which led to her death still exist in our hospitals today.